-When traditional animation is traced, cleaned up, scanned in and properly exposed, it is time for the ink and paint process.
+When traditional animation is traced, cleaned up, scanned in and properly exposed, it's time for the ink and paint process.
 This consists of cleaning all dirt and hair (for example, dust that was in the scanner, dots that do not belong in the drawing, extra floating artwork around the drawing that must be removed), painting the lines and filling the colours in the empty zones on an entire animation sequence.

 For paperless animation, the drawings are cleaned up directly in Harmony, so there is generally no dirt to clean, only painting and inking.

 For cut-out animation, once the character builder paints the pieces, there is no more ink and paint process because the same parts are always reused and moved around.
 The ink and paint process applies only to traditional and paperless animation workflows.

 Harmony is optimized to ink and paint drawings efficiently.
 Since most of the drawings are vector-based, the colour zones are completely filled and there are no scattered spots left blank.
 Also, there are some actions that can be applied on an entire animation sequence at once, like dirt removal, some colour filling, line repainting, and so on.